jackie1310/viet_an_lms/README.md

-# Optimizing revenue by leveraging insights from top-selling products and customer purchasing patte# Customer Purchase Behavior Analysis
+# Optimizing revenue by leveraging insights from top-selling products and customer purchasing pattern

 ## 1) Purpose and Outcome